-An early rupturing of the membranes (before 37 weeks) is the main cause of one out of four premature births.
+An early rupturing of the membrane (before 37 weeks) is the main cause of one out of four premature births.
 Once the amniotic sac breaks, there is a risk of infection, and labor cannot be delayed for long.
-The Mayo Clinic and other doctors have identified the following risk factors and possible causes for the complication of preterm premature rupture of membranes, or PPROM.
+The PPROM Foundation has identified the following risk factors and possible causes for the complication of preterm premature rupture of membranes, or PPROM.

 Pregnancies Too Close Together May Cause Water to Break Early

 The American Journal of Obstetrics & Gynecology published a report in 2010 that showed an increased risk of PPROM for women who became pregnant again soon after childbirth.
 This risk was reported highest for black women who became pregnant three to six months after childbirth.
 Women who waited at least 18 months were less likely to have the complication.
 The report concluded that a woman's body needs adequate time for full recovery between births.

 When Will My Water Break?

 Most women do not experience the complications of PROM or PPROM.
 You can benefit, however, by being informed of the risks and causes, and by following general instructions from your obstetrician.
 If your water does break early or unexpectedly, stay calm and contact your doctor.
 On the flip side, if your labor begins, but your water does not break, don't panic.
 In most cases, a woman's water does not break until she is well into real labor.
 By that time, hopefully, you will already be at the hospital or in the presence of the appropriate health care provider.